Table Of Contents

 • More than half of workers (59%) plan to work in retirement.

-• According to a 2022 survey from Edward Jones Financial, 61% of older adults who’ve been retired for zero to two years are interested in working in retirement.
+• According to a 2022 survey from Edward Jones Financial, 61% of older adults who’ve been retired between zero and two years are interested in working in retirement.

 • 10% of older adults who are three to 14 years into retirement report working as one of their favorite activities.